-In order to address the concerns about the St George Shopping Centre car park and reduce the volume of traffic traveling through the Avenham area, it may be feasible to make Lune Street two way and it is considered that there is merit in exploring this option in more detail.
-Such a proposal will involve a new link onto Ringway and allow 'left in' and 'left out' movements to and from Lune Street.
-Such changes to Lune Street would have in impact on adjacent streets and require changes to current traffic movements.
+In order to address the concerns about the St George Shopping Centre car park and reduce the volume of traffic traveling through the Avenham area, it is feasible to make Lune Street two way.
+This would will involve the construction of a new link onto Ringway.
+The route would follow the line of the existing highway which is subject to a prohibition of driving order.
+Such changes to Lune Street would have an impact on adjacent streets and require changes to current traffic movements.